50054-cdpa/notes/fp_scala.md

 })
 ```

-In Scala, we prefer inline constructor.
-Trait is the Java's interface equivalence.
+In Scala, we prefer inline constructors.
+A `trait` is the Scala equivalent of Java's interface.
 Similar to Python, methods start with `def`.
-Method'sreturn type comes after the method name declaration.
-Type annotations are following their modifying arguments instead of preceeding them.
+A method's return type comes after the method name declaration.
+Type annotations follow their  arguments instead of preceding them.
 Method bodies are defined after an equality sign.
-The `return` keyword is optional, the last last expression will be returned as the result.
-The Java's style of method body definition is also supported, i.e. the `getSpecies()` method can be defined as follow,
+The `return` keyword is optional; the last expression will be returned as the result.
+The Java style of method body definition is also supported, i.e. the `getSpecies()` method can be defined as follows:

 ```scala
 def getSpecies():String { return this.species }